nmillin/uw_madison_omega/README.txt

 -Add some CSS to the Content Region (nothing there right now)
       -Create more skins for blocks & the content region.
       -Should the Skins have some default padding???
+      -Should a Sidebar be Yellow?
+      -Should a Menu in the Sidebar be themed like on http://uc.wisc.edu/brand/templates-and-downloads/web/index-no-top-nav/index.html ?
+      -Search Block.
+Should I try to match wisc.edu exactly or make it better?
+Focus/Blur currently.
 -Demo this at a Meetup (doing so 2/7/12)
 -Drink beer